Rosemary Clooney: Early life

-Rosemary Clooney was born in Maysville, Kentucky, the daughter of Marie Frances (née Guilfoyle) and Andrew Joseph Clooney.
-She was one of five children.
-Her father was of Irish and German descent, and her mother was of Irish ancestry.
-She was raised Catholic.
-When Clooney was 15, her mother and brother Nick moved to California.
-Her sister Betty and she remained with their father.
-The family resided in the John Brett Richeson House in the late 1940s.
+Rosemary Clooney was born on May 23, 1928, in Maysville, Kentucky, the daughter of Marie Frances (née Guilfoyle), of Irish ancestry, and Andrew Joseph Clooney, of Irish and German descent.
+Her father was an alcoholic who was often jailed for public drunkenness and struggled to make a living, while her mother traveled often for her dress business.
+Her younger brother, Andy, drowned in the Ohio River as a young boy.
+Clooney was raised Catholic.
+When Rosemary was 15, her mother remarried and moved with Rosemary's brother Nick to California, while Rosemary and her sister Betty remained with their father.
+They resided in the John Brett Richeson House in the late 1940s.
+She moved between relatives and attended four high schools, all in the Cincinnati-area: Hughes, Withrow, Our Lady of Mercy, and Western Hills.

-Rosemary and Betty became entertainers, whereas Nick became a newsman and television broadcaster (some of her children, including Miguel Ferrer and Rafael Ferrer, and her nephew, George Clooney, also became respected actors and entertainers).
-In 1945, the Clooney sisters won a spot on Cincinnati's radio station WLW as singers.
-Rosemary and Betty sang in a duo for much of Rosemary's early career.